chiarawilden/chainblock/README.md

 I'm fairly happy with how the UI turned out, though perhaps the card components could use some tweaking.
 I chose to use CSS variables for most colors, making it easy to implement different themes in the future 🎨

 All dummy text contained within the first couple pages is taken from [this Wikipedia page on Blockchain technology](https://en.wikipedia.org/wiki/Blockchain).
-The remaining pages are filled with Lorem Ipsum (the sidebar links are dummy text as well).
+The remaining pages are filled with Lorem Ipsum (the sidebar links are all dummy text as well).

 Here's the final result:
 &nbsp;

 ![ChainBlock Homepage](/readme/final-result.png)